 Business owners will be the first to tell you how difficult it can be to effectively market new clients.
 What can be even more difficult, yet also more rewarding, is turning your clients into brand advocates.
 In doing so, you solidify them as clients for the long term as they come back to you for future events, while reaping the rewards of additional sales through trust, referrals, and positive reviews.

-With the importance of brand advocacy now in mind, let’s look at four ways your business can increase the number of advocates it has.
+With the importance of brand advocacy now in mind, let’s look at five ways your business can increase the number of advocates it has.

 Establish a referral program